CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 ## Write your own kernel module

-Now for the hard part: using the skills you’ve gained in this assignment so far, resources provided later in the hints section, and some details from lab you’ll now need to write your own Linux kernel module to provide us a system statistic in a /proc system file [1].
+Now for the hard part: using the skills you’ve gained in this assignment so far, resources provided later in the hints section, and some details from lab, you’ll now need to write your own Linux kernel module to provide us a system statistic in a /proc system file [1].

 When we insert your module for grading it should create a new entry in the /proc filesystem called: